ballingj/fswd-todo/todoapp/08-relationshp.md

 db.relationship is an interface offered in SQLAlchemy to provide and configure a mapped relationship between two models. db.relationship is defined on the parent model, and it sets:
-    the name of its children (e.g. children), for example parent1.children the name of a parent on a child using the backref, for example child1.my_amazing_parent
+    the name of its children (e.g. children), for example parent1.children the name of a parent on a child using the backref, for example: child1 = SomeChild(name='Andrew')
+      child1.some_parent   // name of the backref -- returns the parent object that chil1 belongs to